by Luciana Mitzkun Weston

-People living with Alzheimer’s or another form of dementia eventually act differently than what would be considered their normal behavior.
+At times, people living with Alzheimer’s or other forms of dementia act differently than what would be considered their normal behavior.
 Whether it be expressions of frustration and stubbornness in the beginning stages of the disease, or resistance to care and agitation in later stages, some changes in behavior should be expected.

 Some of these behaviors are perplexing, but harmless.
 Caregivers may even find it amusing when their loved ones start tearing page after page out of magazines and folding them multiple times into increasingly smaller pieces, until they can no longer be folded; some patients move items around the house, continuously rearranging and moving them again; some patients enjoy bursting the bubbles on packing materials, or watching the same TV show over and over again.

-Dementia patients find such repetitive actions to be soothing and can engage in performing them continuously for countless hours.
-Although some of these behaviors can constitute an annoyance to their loved ones, they are simply a manifestation of a patient doing what simple task he can to entertain himself.
+Dementia patients find such repetitive actions to be soothing and can continuously engage in performing them for countless hours.
+Although some of these behaviors can constitute an annoyance to their loved ones, they are merely a manifestation of a patient doing what simple task he can to entertain himself.

-On the other hand, some behaviors can pose a risk to the patient’s wellbeing, be disruptive to the functionality of the household, or interfere with the caregiver’s ability to provide care.
-Behaviors that include shuffling and moving furniture, dismantling and disassembling electronics, wandering and getting lost in the neighborhood, picking at one’s own skin and creating open sores, or screaming and yelling at odd hours, are certainly behaviors that call for intervention as well as an increase in the patient’s supervision.
+On the other hand, some behaviors can pose a risk to the patient’s wellbeing, disrupt the functionality of the household, or interfere with the caregiver’s ability to provide care.
+Behaviors such as shuffling and moving furniture, dismantling and disassembling electronics, wandering and getting lost in the neighborhood, picking at one’s own skin to the point of creating open sores, or screaming and yelling at odd hours, are certainly behaviors that call for intervention as well as an increase in the patient’s supervision.
 Such behaviors can pose a risk to the patient’s and caregiver’s health, and significantly decrease the caregiver’s ability to provide care.

 As a general rule:

 If the behavior is harmful to the patient or others or